 Our law firm is currently filing cases against medical device manufacturers for products that cause injury and harm to patients.
 We are currently investigation claims for lawsuits against several companies, including:

-- Hip Replacement parts – there have been significant problems noted with metal-on-metal hip replacement parts, including implants made by DePuy Orthopaedics, Stryker, Zimmer, Wright, Smith & Nephew, and Biomet.
+- Hip Replacement – There have been significant problems noted with metal-on-metal hip replacement parts, including implants made by DePuy Orthopaedics, Stryker, Zimmer, Wright, Smith & Nephew, and Biomet.
 Patients with these hip replacement devices may need to have them removed due to defect issues with the parts.

 - Power Morcellators - these electronic tools used in minimally invasive myomectomies and hysterectomies have caused the spread of dormant cancer cells to other organs and tissues within the body.
 This has lead to the development of a rare cancer called metastatic leiomyosarcoma.